percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --throttle=#

-   This option limits :option:`xtrabackup --backup` to the specified number of read+write pairs of operations per second.
+   This option limits the :option:`--backup` option to the specified number of read+write pairs of operations per second.
 See :doc:`throttling a backup
    <throttling_backups>`.

 .. option:: --tmpdir=name

-   This option is currently not used for anything except printing out the correct tmpdir parameter when :option:`xtrabackup --print-param` is used.
+   This option is currently not used for anything except printing out the correct tmpdir parameter when :option:`--print-param` is used.

 .. option:: --to-archived-lsn=LSN

    This option is used to specify the LSN to which the logs should be applied when backups are being prepared.
-It can only be used with the :option:`xtrabackup --prepare` option.
+It can only be used with the :option:`--prepare` option.

-.. option:: --use-memory=#
+.. option:: --use-memory

-   This option affects how much memory is allocated for preparing a backup with :option:`xtrabackup --prepare`, or analyzing statistics with :option:`xtrabackup --stats`.
+   This option affects how much memory is allocated for preparing a backup with :option:`--prepare`, or analyzing statistics with :option:`--stats`.
 Its purpose is similar to :term:`innodb_buffer_pool_size`.
 It does not do the same thing as the similarly named option in Oracle's InnoDB Hot Backup tool.
    The default value is 100MB, and if you have enough available memory, 1GB to